 NSW curriculum links: EN2-8B; EN3-5B; EN4-1A, EN4-2A, EN4-3B; EN5-2A, EN5-3B.

 - Clipboard or something to help you write down your observations

-Download and print the Power through Poetry activity book.
-When you arrive at the Museum, head to Unsettled and get started.
-If you are working through the booklet from home or in your classroom, you can learn more about the poets in this booklet and listen to these poems read in language here.
+Download and print the Power through poetry activity book.
+If you are working through the booklet from home or in your classroom, you can visit the Unsettled interactive online tour.
+You can also learn more about the poets in the booklet and listen to these poems read in language here.

 For more information about the poets and poems in this booklet, visit Red Room Poetry and explore their through workshops and curriculum-aligned resources.